#Original

 Appearance: Tall at 185cm, a typical 'poster boy' with blond hair and blue eyes.

-Sculpted jawline and a perfectly neat short crew cut.
+Chiseled jawline and a perfectly neat, short crew cut.

-His flight suit zipper, fastened to regulation, evokes the image of a cold marble statue.
+His flight suit zipper is fastened to regulation, reminiscent of a cold marble statue.

 Image: Modern Knight, Cold Standard.

-Background: From a 'noble family of the sky' that has produced Air Force generals for three generations.
+Background: From a 'nobility of the sky' family that has produced Air Force generals for three generations.

 Character: Like his perfectly fitted uniform from head to toe, his personality is obsessively perfect.
 He knows he's good and considers it his 'inherent duty'.